 We make more money and pay less in bills that we did when we both worked.
 This has become somewhat of a joke between us.
 And for a while it was a legitimate concern, because it feels like we have less money now.
 Why?
 We actually have to be responsible.
 We no longer have a paycheck hit the bank every single week, which means more planning and less flying by the seat of our pants.
 It’s harder to make $100 last two weeks than it is to make $50 last you a week twice.

 The bonus to this is I have learned so much about budgeting, keep food costs low, and planning ahead.
 Pinterest has definitely been my best friend in figuring all this out.
 There is so much great information out there.
-I have a post in the works explaining how we survive on one income, and compiling all the tips I’ve found and what actually helped us, so be on the lookout for that!
+Check out this post to see how we survive on one income.

 Let me know!
 Do you stay at home?
 What are some things you’ve learned?